ashelkovnykov/linux/docs/sshAuthenticationKeys.md

 ## Registering Keys on a Remote Server

 To register an ssh key on a remote server, it needs to be added to the "authorized keys" file.
-The "authorized keys" file is by default located at `~/.ssh/authorized_keys` for whichever user to which access is needed on the remote server.
+The "authorized keys" file is by default located at `~/.ssh/authorized_keys` for each user.

 Where the system will search for the "authorized keys" file is set in `/etc/ssh/ssh_config`, using the "AuthorizedKeysFile" option.
 The option may contain more than one location, separated by spaces.
 The option accepts the